 - Visit the Be Green Great Lakes Project webpage

 Check here for references to be green businesses.

 First try to manually remove hair or solids with a metal snake or plunger.
 Add one half cup baking soda to the drain and follow with a half cup of white vinegar.
 Wait until it stops bubbling and then pour kettle or so of boiling water down the drain.

 Use the less-toxic bleach alternatives that are available, or try adding a half-cup of borax to your laundry.
 Sunshine will whiten cotton and linen, not to mention the energy savings from line drying.

 Mix 3 tablespoons white vinegar, two cups of water and one teaspoon of liquid Castile soap.

 Polish brass and copper with a combination of lemon juice and baking soda mixed to the consistency of toothpaste.
 Or, for tarnished silver, place a piece of tin foil in a pot, add the silver, and cover it with 3" of water.
 Add 1 teaspoon of baking soda and 1 teaspoon of salt, and bring to a boil.

 Dry-cleaning fluids contain carcinogens, neurotoxins, and respiratory irritants.
 Clothes that say "dry clean only" can often be safely washed by hand.
 Avoid clothing that must be dry-cleaned.

 Soak your showerhead in undiluted white vinegar for two hours to overnight.
 Clean deposits off shower walls and glass with an undiluted white vinegar spray and a scrubbing sponge.

-Pour one cup borax and 1/4 cup vinegar into toilet.
-Let sit over night before scrubbing.
+Pour one cup of borax and 1/4-cup of vinegar into the bowl.
+Let it sit overnight before scrubbing.
 Two denture cleaner tablets left in the bowl overnight will help remove mineral deposits.